kamillask/test/TestPlan.md

 ### 1.1 Overall strategy

-Our testing strategy for the Reminder App will encompass multiple levels of testing to ensure that each component functions correctly both in isolation and in conjunction with other components.
+Our testing strategy for the Reminder App will be focused on manual testing, covering different aspects of the application's functionality.
 The testing levels will include:

-- Unit Testing: Individual components will be tested to ensure that they perform as expected.
-This will include testing classes, methods, and functions for the core functionality such as list creation, reminder instantiation, alert setup, and system acknowledgment.

-- Integration Testing: After unit testing, we will perform integration tests to verify that the components work together.
-This will involve testing the interactions between the 'New Reminder List' creation feature, 'Individual Reminder' creation feature, 'Alert Repeat' function, and the acknowledgment signals.

-- System Testing: The entire application will be subjected to system testing to ensure that it meets the requirements specified in the sequence behavioral description.
-This will test the end-to-end functionality of the app, including user interaction flows and system responses.

-- Regression Testing: Whenever a new feature is added or an existing feature is modified, regression tests will be performed to ensure that the change has not adversely affected the existing functionality.
+Manual Testing: Testers will manually interact with the application's user interface and features to ensure correct behavior.

-The testing will be carried out iteratively, with each release cycle going through the unit, integration, system, and regression tests as needed.
-The testing team will include software testers for manual testing and software developers for automated test script creation.
+The testing will be carried out iteratively, with each release cycle going through manual testing to validate the functionality.

 ### 1.2 Test Selection